Cumberland County Historical Society to host its inaugural gala Oct. 9 - NewsBreak

 Cumberland County Historical Society to host its inaugural gala Oct.
 9

-The Cumberland County Historical Society plans to host its first gala presented by Bobby Rahal Automotive Group on Oct.
-9. Inspired by the 2021 exhibit, “A Woman’s Place: The Changing Role of Women in Cumberland County,” the historical society invited regional fashion designers to pull inspirations from its textile collection and reinvent those looks for modern woman.
-This will culminate in a runway show that blends history with fashion, while celebrating the evolving role of women in Cumberland County.cumberlink.com
+Sep.
+30—The Cumberland County Historical Society plans to host its first gala presented by Bobby Rahal Automotive Group on Oct.
+9. Inspired by the 2021 exhibit, "A Woman's Place: The Changing Role of Women in Cumberland County," the historical society invited regional fashion designers to pull inspirations from its textile collection and reinvent those looks for modern woman.
+This will culminate in a runway show that blends history with fashion, while celebrating the evolving role of women in Cumberland County.www.tribuneledgernews.com

 Comments / 0